TEJ-Fellowship/tej-bootcamp/README.md

 _Instructions for TO-DO_

-1. in the `fullstackopen/part1/courseinfo` repository, continue to put your code for exercise 1.3-1.5
+1. In the `fullstackopen/part1/courseinfo` repository, continue to put your code for exercise 1.3-1.5

 </details>